IrKor/IrKor/README.md

 &emsp; [SmartDec](https://smartdec.com/) · *Jan 2019 - Sep 2022*

 - **Cryptocurrency exchange**\
-I wrote automated tests in Python using RabbitMQ for the backend of a cryptocurrency exchange and validated the technical specification.
-I made the whole project by myself.
+I wrote automated tests in Python using RabbitMQ for the backend of a cryptocurrency exchange.
+I did the whole project by myself.\
+Also, I validated technical specifications.

 🛠 &ensp; ***Python · pytest · RabbitMQ · Git · Linux · QA · Test Automation***